AlgoMaster Logo

 Graph Databases

-Graph databases store data as entities and relationships.
+Graph databases store data as things and the connections between them.

 The practical question is not "does my data have relationships?"
 Most data does.
-The better question is: "Do my important queries traverse relationships, follow paths, or search for patterns in connected data?"
+The better question is: "Do my important queries follow relationships, walk paths, or look for patterns in connected data?"

 If the answer is yes, a graph database may fit.
-If the system mostly retrieves entities by ID, filters rows, or aggregates facts, a relational, document, key-value, or analytical database may be simpler.
+If the system mostly fetches records by ID, filters rows, or calculates totals, a relational, document, key-value, or analytics database may be simpler.

 Premium Content